facebook/react-native-website/cndocs/optimizing-flatlist-configuration.md

 The initial amount of items to render.

-**Pros:** Define precise number of items that would cover the screen for every device.
+**好处：** Define precise number of items that would cover the screen for every device.
 This can be a big performance boost for the initial render.

-**Cons:** Setting a low `initialNumToRender` may cause blank areas, especially if it's too small to cover the viewport on initial render.
+**坏处：** Setting a low `initialNumToRender` may cause blank areas, especially if it's too small to cover the viewport on initial render.

 ### windowSize